ZacharyBork/NectarGAN/docs/api/models/unet.md

 3. We loop through all of our additional downsampling layers, running the tensor through each subsequent one and appending the resulting tensor to our list of `skips`.
 4. Reverse our list of skips to align them with the input tensors in the upsampling path.
 5. Run our `x` tensor through the bottleneck layer.
 Note that we do not append the result to `skips`, since the bottleneck just passes its results directly to the first upsampling layer.
+6. Run out `x` tensor through our first upsampling layer.
-6. Loop through all of our sampling layers.
-For the first layer, we just run it through the layer directly, for the reason just noted.
-Then for each layer after that, we first grab the corresponding skip connection, then we concatenate the `x` tensor with the correspondinding skip tensor along the channel dimension.
-Then, finally, we input that concatenated tensor into the upsampling layer.
+7. Loop through our additional upsampling layers, first grabbing the corresponding skip connection, then concatenating the `x` tensor with the correspondinding skip tensor along the channel dimension and, finally, inputting that concatenated tensor into the given upsampling layer.
 7. After we finish the loop of upsampling layers, we take the resulting `x` tensor, concatenate it with the final skip tensor, and feed it in to the final upsampling layer, returning the result.

 **And that's basically all there is to the `UnetGenerator`.
 We've now seen how the channel map and layers are assembled when the generator is initialized, and we've seen how that architecture is used whenever the generator's `forward` function is called.
 The last note to touch on is...**